nav9/splitVideoQualityViewer/README.md

 # Run
 python3 main.py "/path/to/original_video.mkv" "/path/to/converted_video.mp4"

+# Controls
+* Esc to exit.
+* Spacebar to pause for one second.

 # TODO
 * Split the video along other axes.
 * Videos of two different framerates.